UmbertoSavoia/Kernel-from-scratch/README.md

 # Kernel-from-scratch
-Project 42 to discover the world of "Kernel Programming" and learn how to create your own Kernel from scratch.
+To discover the world of "Kernel Programming" and learn how to create your own Kernel from scratch.